Qualysec

 Why Vendor Risk Management Matters

-Medical equipment serves over a long period of time.
-A successful vendor risk management assists the providers to know:
+Medical equipment serves for a long period of time.
+A successful vendor risk management assists the providers in knowing:

 Easy responsibility between manufacturers and medical practitioners minimizes assumptions and bridging gaps that attackers tend to exploit.